dj-7khese/phg-tableau-task/README.md

 ---

 > ⚠️ Note: This repository is for technical demonstration purposes only.
 All data and visuals were developed for assessment use.
+---

+## 📘 Logic & Calculation Overview

+This section outlines the core methodology and technical logic used to develop the Tableau dashboard.

+### 🔧 1.
+Project Setup and Planning
+- Created a Notion-based project plan to organize tasks, parameters, and charts.
+- Used GitHub for version control and documentation delivery.

+### 🧩 2.
+Parameter Configuration
+- **Start Date / End Date** parameters dynamically default to a rolling two-month window.
+- **Product Selector**: filters all views to one selected product.
+- **Dimension Switchers** (optional): allow user to toggle dimension on charts.

+### 📊 3.
+KPI & Metric Logic
+- **MKT1 Change**: Avg % change of top 1 prices weekly, excluding 5% extremes.
+- **MKT5 Change**: Similar logic for top 5.
+- **Product % Change**: Week-over-week % change.
+- **Product Median Price**: Median of selected product per week.

+### 📈 4.
+Trend Chart (Dual Axis)
+- Lines for MKT1, MKT5, and Product Index values (normalized to 1.000).
+- Bar chart for product median price.
+- Synced dual axis (Index and £ scale) with custom color scheme.

+### 📑 5.
+Summary Table (Bottom Section)
+- Used INDEX() to dynamically label rows.
+- CASE + AVG() used to safely aggregate values without mixing types.
+- Weekly columns, formatted as heatmap for % change, and £ for prices.

+### ⚙️ 6.
+Advanced Techniques
+- Used LOD expressions where needed.
+- Applied WINDOW_AVG and LOOKUP for indexing calculations.
+- Clean tooltips, synced axes, and formatted legends for clarity.

+### 🧩 7.
+Final Dashboard Assembly
+- Top = Chart | Bottom = Table | Filters on top-right
+- Responsive to parameters
+- Final polish with consistent fonts, layout, and export formatting.